cjhitch/swapemon/docs/ProjectProposal.md

 ### Wishlist
 To help similarly to filtering, users are able to create themselves a wishlist.
 In this list they are able to put the combinations of what they still need.
 Rather than a user coming to and looking through all the existing Pokémon and trying to determine what they have they could trade, a user could look through the wishlist to see what they have to offer.
 ### Communication
 Often users will have questions and want to know if they could breed something specifically.
 By offering an inbox for private messages they will have the ability to do this.
+This will help users solve the main issue of finding existing or new Mons to help complete their list or get needed breeder Pokémon.

 ## Integrations